Top Things for families to do in New Zealand

 Treble Cone Lake, Wanaka - Image: Martyn Williams

-Seeing the world famous Treble Cone up close and personal is a very special family experience.
-It’s a major tourist attraction on the South Island (not too far out from Queenstown).
+Seeing the world-famous ski slopes of NZ up close and personal is a very special family experience.
+Both Treble Cone and Cardrona Valley are major tourist attractions on the South Island (not too far out from Queenstown).
 Local and international powder hounds are drawn here to ski, snowboard and admire the

 Queenstown - Image: Adam Bryce